top of page

 Dry brushing the whole body has many health benefits.

-Renewing treatment of the face, neck and the back of the head.
+Learn renewing treatments of the face, neck and the back of the head.

 Focusing on the facial lymph nodes and relaxing the facial muscles.